Rob Minkoff: Career

 During the summer of 1982, Minkoff received an internship at Walt Disney Productions, and was apprenticed by Eric Larson, a senior animator who was one of the "Nine Old Men".
 The following year, he was employed as an in-between artist for The Black Cauldron (1985).
 He was then a supervising animator for The Great Mouse Detective (1986) for the character Olivia, before working as a character designer for The Brave Little Toaster (1987).
 He also wrote the song "Good Company" for Oliver & Company (1988), and subsequently served as a character animator for The Little Mermaid (1989).
 On the film, he provided character designs and early animation tests for the villain Ursula.

 In 1988, Who Framed Roger Rabbit had become a critical and commercial success, which revived a new interest in theatrical cartoon shorts.
-To produce further Roger Rabbit media, Disney opened the Walt Disney Feature Animation Florida in Orlando, located within the Disney-MGM Studios theme park.
-He then became a director for Tummy Trouble (1989) accompanied with Honey, I Shrunk the Kids (1989).
+To produce further Roger Rabbit media, Disney opened the Feature Animation Florida studio in Orlando, located within the Disney-MGM Studios theme park.
+Minkoff then became a director for Tummy Trouble (1989) accompanied with Honey, I Shrunk the Kids (1989).
 He directed the next cartoon short Roller Coaster Rabbit (1990), which was attached with Dick Tracy (1990).
-In the meantime, Minkoff was approached to direct Beauty and the Beast (1991), but he demanded creative control over the project which then-studio chairman Jeffrey Katzenberg was unwilling to give.
-He also directed a Mickey Mouse short, which was shown at the Disney-MGM Studios, titled Mickey's Audition (1992).
+Simultaneously, Minkoff was approached to direct The Rescuers Down Under (1990) but turned down the offer because he wanted to be the sole director.
+He was also offered to direct Beauty and the Beast (1991), but was turned down because he wanted creative control.
+He later directed a Mickey Mouse short, which was shown at the Disney-MGM Studios, titled Mickey's Audition (1992).

 Eager to direct a live-action film, Minkoff was handed the script for a feature-length Roger Rabbit sequel, and was hired to develop the project.
 However, after a year in development, the project was cancelled.
 On April 1, 1992, he became the co-director for The Lion King (1994) alongside Roger Allers.
 On the film, the directorial process began with several sequences divided between Allers and Minkoff.
 Each director brought their own vision to the sequences, but there was a constant exchange of viewpoints to better ensure a stylistic uniformity.
 In a 2011 interview, Minkoff stated he had directed the "Circle of Life" sequence while Allers directed the "I Just Can't Wait to Be King" sequence.